-The overarching focus for CARE Events are Adaptive Sports and Resiliency Program.
-Adaptive Sports and Resiliency Programs are a subset of the Air Force Wounded Warrior Program at JBSA-Randolph.
-The mission of Adaptive Sports and Resiliency Programs is to motivate and encourage participation in introductory, rehabilitative and competitive adaptive sports and resiliency programs among the Wounded, Ill or Injured Airmen or Guardians.
-Participation in these programs support recovery, strengthen resilience, and enhance physical, emotional, and psychological quality of life throughout the continuum of care of Air Force Wounded Warrior Airmen or Guardians and their caregivers.
-Resiliency programs are offered in conjunction with Warrior CARE events to introduce Airmen or Guardians to programs that enhance coping skills, mood regulation, and communication in a group setting.
-The programs may include music, art or other workshops designed to help Airmen or Guardians find positive ways to relax and reduce stress.
+Adaptive Sports and Resiliency Program workshops play a large role at CARE Events.
+They are an integral part of the AFW2.
+Their mission is to motivate and encourage participation in introductory, rehabilitative, and competitive adaptive sports and resiliency programs among wounded warriors.
+Participation in these programs support recovery, strengthen resilience, and enhance physical, emotional, and psychological quality of life throughout the continuum of care of wounded warriors and their caregivers.
+Resiliency workshops are offered to introduce wounded warriors to programs that enhance coping skills, mood regulation, and communication in a group setting.
+The programs include music, art and other workshops designed to help wounded warriors find positive ways to relax and reduce stress.
 Introductory Adaptive Sports modify the way traditional sports are offered to meet each member's abilities.
 Examples of adaptive sports at Regional Warrior CARE events or through Community Programs offered through benevolent organizations and the VA may include: